yorkbill/get-support/status-bps.md

 All users of {{site.data.keyword.Bluemix_notm}} automatically have access to the Dallas, London, Frankfurt, Sydney, Washington DC, and Tokyo locations.
 The {{site.data.keyword.Bluemix_notm}} Global Operations team manages all locations to avoid maintenance impacts and minimize the risk of incidents that affect all locations at the same time.

-You can check the status of your locations from the dashboard on the Location status widget.
-To view specific events, click **View status**.
+You can check the status of your locations from the dashboard on the {{site.data.keyword.Bluemix_notm}} status widget.
+To view specific events, click **View all**.

 ## Subscribing to email notifications